 The Government’s view is that current arrangements will not be able to address these challenges.

 Some aspects of the reform have been completed – a change to regulations through the Water Services Bill, and the creation of a new regulator (Taumata Arowai) which has taken over drinking water compliance from the Ministry of Health.
-The third phase is a change to the delivery of services, creating four new regional organisations to manage Three Waters services, instead of 67 individual councils.
+The third phase is a change to the delivery of services, creating new regional organisations to manage Three Waters services, instead of 67 individual councils.

-- The Water Services Economic Efficiency and Consumer Protection Bill sets a framework to ensure the new waters entities have guaranteed service levels for their communities, work within controls on pricing, service and revenue, and establish a dispute resolution service to protect consumers.
+The Water Services Economic Efficiency and Consumer Protection Bill sets a framework to ensure the new waters entities have guaranteed service levels for their communities, work within controls on pricing, service and revenue, and establish a dispute resolution service to protect consumers.

 As the reform programme has developed, we have been advocating on behalf of the Hamilton community, providing feedback to the Government at every opportunity, and ensuring the organisation is prepared for any change.

-Council’s most recent submission (July 2022) was to Parliament’s Finance and Expenditure Select Committee considering the Water Services Entities Bill.
+Council’s most recent submission (July 2023) was on the Water Services Entities Amendment Bill.

+Earlier, Council made a July 2022 submission to Parliament’s Finance and Expenditure Select Committee considering the Water Services Entities Bill.
 Council has also submitted to a working party on governance aspects of the reform (February 2022), and to the Minister of Local Government and Government (October 2021).
-The full submissions are available below.

-Last updated 27 January 2023
+Last updated 17 February 2023